-Federal Employment Attorney Jonathan Bell on Federal News Radio
+Federal Employment Attorney Jon Bell on Federal News Radio

 Mr. Bell, good morning.
 Thanks for joining us.

-Attorney Jonathan Bell: Good morning.
+Attorney Jon Bell: Good morning.
 How are you doing?

 Male Newscaster: Tell us why should more energy be put into training these employees on proper use as opposed to just simple punishment?